- Small, light and comfortable design

 The Polar Pacer is a self-confessed 'no nonsense' GPS running watch.
 It sticks to the basics, but it's a watch that can track more than runs, and shares a lot of the same features as the pricier Polar Pacer Pro.

-This is a £169/$199 watch that offers multiple sports tracking, training features like Polar's useful FitSpark suggested workouts and its FuelWise smart fuelling assistant for endurance athletes.
-It als promises to cover you for a just shy of a week's worth of training and monitoring.
+This affordable watch offers multiple sports tracking, and training features like Polar's useful FitSpark suggested workouts and its FuelWise smart fuelling assistant for endurance athletes.
+It also promises enough battery to power a week's worth of training and monitoring.

 A key theme we've seen with Polar recently is that it's decided to get more playful with case colors, and it's more of the same with the Pacer.